min-law/alx-system_engineering-devops/0x0A-configuration_management/README.md

-This directory  is about the Configuration management
+0x0A.
+Configuration management

+I learnt about basic syntax of puppet